-For example, if you choose to put a rounded bevel edge on your hatchet, make sure both sides are the same; don’t make one side rounded and the other straight.
+For example, if you put a rounded bevel edge on your hatchet, ensure both sides are the same; don’t make one side rounded and the other straight.
 Also, the cutting edge should be around 1/4-inch in width and span from the toe to the heel of the bit.

 Rounded Bevel Edge